jaMulet/3dgridboard_aruco_ros/README.md

         Header header
         geometry_msgs/TransformStamped[] transforms

-# Ackownledge
+# Ackownledgement

-This work has been developed in the context of the H2020-MSCA-ITN DiManD project funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no.814078.
+This work has been developed in the context of the H2020-MSCA-ITN [DiManD project][3] funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no.814078.

 <img align="center" src="https://raw.githubusercontent.com/jaMulet/3dgridboard_aruco_ros/master/images/dimand_MSCA-ITN.png"/>